 Our transition pathway

 Te Pūkenga has a significant transformation programme ahead.
-Our Transition Pathway sets out the direction we will take to design the future of Vocational Learning in New Zealand.
+Our transition pathway sets out the direction we will take to design the future of vocational learning in Aotearoa New Zealand.

 Building a new organisation

 Our establishment and transformation programme through to 2022 will:

 - bring New Zealand's Institutes of Technology and Polytechnics (ITPs) and Transitional Industry Training Organisations (TITOs) into a single institution

 - transform the network, its delivery models, Te Tiriti o Waitangi relationships, physical and digital presence, and engagement approaches

 - actively manage the provider network, so we can continue to operate effectively during the transition period.

 Key to these changes is our transition pathway, which is described as six transformation workstreams and three core capability workstreams.
 The workstreams are explained below and will be updated as we progress.

 As we build our new Operating Model, we will continue to maintain our range of high-quality and valued foundation, vocational, professional and applied programmes across the country.

 Our Work Plan